pjaskulski/nbpapi/README.md

         or a range of dates in the format: 'YYYY-MM-DD:YYYY-MM-DD' or 'today' (rate for today) or 'current' - current table / rate (last published)

-func (c *NBPCurrency) GetRateCurrent(cFlag string) (Rate, error)
+func (c *NBPCurrency) GetRateCurrent(code string) (Rate, error)
     GetRateCurrent - function downloads current currency exchange rate and return Rate struct (or error)

     Parameters:

-        cFlag - ISO 4217 currency code, depending on the type of the table available currencies may vary
+        code - ISO 4217 currency code, depending on the type of the table available currencies may vary

-func (c *NBPCurrency) GetRateToday(cFlag string) (Rate, error)
+func (c *NBPCurrency) GetRateToday(code string) (Rate, error)
     GetRateToday - function downloads today's currency exchange rate and returns Rate struct (or error)

     Parameters:

-        cFlag - ISO 4217 currency code, depending on the type of the table available currencies may vary
+        code - ISO 4217 currency code, depending on the type of the table available currencies may vary

 func (c *NBPCurrency) GetRawOutput() string